Asbestos Exposure Concerns: Pennsylvania Cities and Towns at Risk in 2025

 Allentown, a rapidly growing city in the Lehigh Valley region, faces its own asbestos exposure challenges.
 Aging infrastructure and buildings constructed before asbestos regulations took effect pose risks to both residents and workers involved in renovation and construction projects.

-In 2023, a significant asbestos exposure incident occurred during the rehabilitation of a historic building in Allentown’s downtown district.
+A significant asbestos exposure incident occurred during the rehabilitation of a historic building in Allentown’s downtown district.
 The discovery of deteriorating asbestos-containing materials necessitated emergency measures to protect the workers and prevent further fiber dispersion.
+Under the 2024 state funding program, that will progress into 2025, Allentown will receive a grant for asbestos remediation in its public schools.

 Conclusion: